 Like most meteor showers, the Perseids are simply dust-sized pieces of icy debris expelled from a comet, in this case, Comet Swift-Tuttle.
 As the Earth passes through the comet’s debris trail once each year, some particles streak through our atmosphere and heat up, leaving a transient bright glow we call a meteor.
 The tiny particles burn up in the atmosphere.
 Very few, if any, make it to the Earth’s surface.
 Some hit the moon, too, though they’re too faint to see, even with a telescope.

 The Perseids build slowly, starting in late July when you might see 3 to 4 an hour.
 They peak when Earth passes through the thickest part of the debris stream on August 11-12.
 At the peak of the show, in clear, dark sky, you might see as many as 60 meteors an hour.
-A new Moon on August 14 makes for dark skies all night, so this will be an excellent year for the Perseids.

 For the best view of the Perseids, look for meteors late on August 11 and the early morning of August 12.
 After midnight is best… that’s when the Earth turns into the stream of particles from Swift-Tuttle.
 Avoid ambient light if you can.
 Lie on a reclining chair or a blanket on the ground, and simply look up.
 You don’t need binoculars or a telescope.
 Nor do you need to look right at Perseus: the meteors can appear anywhere in the sky.
 Those with long streaks come into the atmosphere at an oblique angle.
 Those with shorter streaks enter the atmosphere at a steep angle and come more directly towards you… and no, they will not hit you!
 Because the radiant lies in Perseus, northern-hemisphere observers get the best view, although you southerners will see some, too.